mlammens/MAT-141/MAT-141-FA-2020-Planning.md

 ## Some ideas for group meetings

-* Data vis - disect a visualization on COVID from a news source, such as NYT or iveThirtyEight, and from CDC (or Johns Hopkins site)
+* Data vis - disect a visualization on COVID from a news source, such as NYT or FiveThirtyEight, and from CDC (or Johns Hopkins site)
+* Conditional probability - COVID testing specificity and sensitivity (could also do this with Lyme pretty easily)

+## Some ideas for assignments and problems

+* Statistically creative project